-an on June 18, 2015.
+The journey actually began on June 18, 2015.
 I went on a boat survey for an interview, which was conducted in West and Southwest Lantau waters.
 Standing at the top of the boat, I was holding a pair of binoculars and trying to scan for the dolphins.
 It was a tough morning, as the sea was shining so bright that it hurt my eyes and the sun was burning my skin.
 On the spur of the moment, a Chinese White Dolphin rose up on the sea surface, and shortly afterwards, we were surrounded by them.
 As if they knew that we would not hurt them, they came so close to us and swam across under our boat.
 It was stunning that they were breaching, spy-hopping and tail-slapping in front of us, and I feasted my eyes on observing their movements.
 After the group of dolphins left, we discovered a grey object floating in the sea, and an adult dolphin was staying beside it.
 My heartbeat underwent sudden alter, when the grey object was confirmed to be a dead dolphin calf.
 The dolphin next to the calf, undoubtedly was the mother, repeatedly dragged it underwater, trying to protect her calf even though it was already dead.
 To avoid threatening the dolphin, we decided to drive away our boat.
 Samuel told me it was a grieving process for highly intelligent mammals, but it was unusual for the dolphin to react in this aggressive way.
 It was upsetting to realize the fact that firstborn calves commonly die from the bio-accumulation of chemical contaminants in the milk of their mothers.
 After this day, I could not stop thinking about the dead calf, I could not fall asleep that night and I could not even let myself eat any meat for sometime.
 It was heart-breaking to watch the mother dolphin mourn for her dead calf after encountering a group of playful dolphins breaching in front of us.

-human activities.
+I am worried for these beautiful and innocent creatures living in the sea, as their decline are directly linked with human activities.
 Fortunately, I know there are lots of non-profit organisations trying their best to save the life of the cetaceans, and I am glad that I could work with the members at HKDCS and other interns at World Wide Fund.
 Their passion and determination enlighten my spirit and strengthen my mind.

 Meeting at the Book Fair

-held annually at the Hong Kong Exhibition and Convention Centre.
+In the beginning of the internship, I participated in the book fair held annually at the Hong Kong Exhibition and Convention Centre.
 When I was selling books at the booth of the Society of Hong Kong Nature Explorers, I got to see that there were lots of activists and authors conveying conservation messages to the public, and taking actions to protect nature and wildlife in Hong Kong.

-to observe amphibians and reptiles.
+Ray was one of the authors there, who organized night trips to observe amphibians and reptiles.
 Through joining the trips I was inspired to see things from the perspectives of the wildlife, and I was glad to see the natural beauty in the darkness of Hong Kong.
 I realize that lots of wildlife, such as buffalo, wild boar and snake, are actually misunderstood by the public.
 It is rare for them to hurt human out of no reason, instead, humans are usually the ones who try to harm them in the first place.

 Booth of the Society of Hong Kong Nature Explorers